-- Exam corrections are not required but are available for students that wish to improve their score on each exam. - You can complete a second attempt on Part 1 only, Part 2 only, OR both Part 1 and Part 2 - When taking the second attempt on the exam, you will only be able to answer the questions that were previously incorrect.
-A red exclamation mark will denote questions that can be retaken.

-- You may attempt to correct as many questions as you would like and have the chance to earn back 50% of the points missed on the exam. - Note that you are only able to move up one grading category by completing exam corrections (moving from an 'unsatisfactory' to a 'satisfactory' or moving from a 'satisfactory' to a 'strong').
+- Exam corrections are not required but are available for students that wish to improve their score on each mini-exam. - When taking the second attempt on the exam, you will only be able to answer the questions that were previously incorrect.
+A red exclamation mark will denote questions that can be retaken. - You may attempt to correct as many questions as you would like and have the chance to earn back 50% of the points missed on the exam. - Note that you are only able to move up one grading category by completing exam corrections (moving from an 'unsatisfactory' to a 'satisfactory' or moving from a 'satisfactory' to a 'strong').